pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 Polars expressions are quite powerful and flexible, so there is much less need for custom Python functions compared to other libraries.
 Still, you may need to pass an expression's state to a third party library or apply your black box function to data in Polars.

-In this part of the documentation we'll be using one specific API that allows you to do this:
+In this part of the documentation we'll be using two APIs that allows you to do this:

+- [:material-api: `map_elements`](https://docs.pola.rs/py-polars/html/reference/expressions/api/polars.Expr.map_batches.html): Call a function separately on each value in the `Series`.
 - [:material-api: `map_batches`](https://docs.pola.rs/py-polars/html/reference/expressions/api/polars.Expr.map_batches.html): Always passes the full `Series` to the function.

-## Example: A slow, custom function written in Python

-For demonstration purposes, let's say we want to calculate the difference between the mean of a `Series` and each value.
+## Processing individual values with `map_elements()`

+Let's start with the simplest case: we want to process each value in a `Series` individually.
 Here is our data:

 {{code_block('user-guide/expressions/user-defined-functions','dataframe',[])}}